marborjamoll/self_join_sql_exercises/family.md

 ### Level: easy
 1. Find all parents and their children.
   1.1.
 Show persons with father and mother (both of them).
+1.2.
+Show persons with father or mother or both of them.
 3. Find all siblings.
 4. List all individuals who do not have any children.